andrechristikan/ack-nestjs-boilerplate-docs/features/response.md

 ## Custom Status Error

-By default `StatusCode` will same as HttpStatus.
-But both of `@Reponse` and `@ResponsePaging` can make custom for StatusCode.
-Just by put `number or string value` in 2nd param.
+By default, `StatusCode` is the same as HttpStatus.
+However, both of `@Reponse` and `@ResponsePaging` can specify a custom for StatusCode.
+Simply enter `number or string value` in the 2nd param.

 ```typescript
 import { Response } from 'src/utils/response/response.decorator';